Construction News Summit 2014

 As the construction market recovers, all eyes are on the 2015 general election and the ways that the next government will shape the future of the industry.
 The Summit will provide a forum to influence Britain's leading politicians and give you access to the clients who will dominate construction over the next five years and beyond.

-Why attend the Construction News Summit in 2014?
+What happened at the Construction News Summit in 2014?

 - Debate with political leaders over their construction policies post-election and scrutinise their plans for boosting private and public sector investment